 Glenn calls it a privilege to have flown in that capacity on his favorite aircraft, the Boeing 747, for approximately one year.

 The highlight of Glenn’s career, though, was the day he and his son, Glenn Jr., a former U.S. Navy pilot, who also had joined American Airlines, were members of the same crew.
-In the photo above, Glenn Sr. (left) and Glenn Jr. (right) were co-pilot and flight engineer on a flight to London, England.
+In the photo above, Glenn Sr. (left) and Glenn Jr. (right) were co-pilot and flight engineer, respectively, on a flight to London, England.

 Glenn Jr. also flew as co-pilot on his dad’s last flight in March 1987, again to London and back.
 Their wives accompanied the two aviators.
 Glenn Sr. had married Helen in 1943 before he was sent overseas.
 Unfortunately, she died in 2001.

 In 2015, Glenn and his son returned to Lavenham, where he had been stationed during World War II, for the 70th anniversary of the end of the war in Europe.
 While he won’t be in England at this year’s observance, Glenn will be there in spirit.

 P.S.
 If you are interested in reading more of my World War II profiles of veterans and women who waited for them on the home front, check out “Veterans’ Voices and Home Front Memories” on Amazon.

 Read more about our traditions:

 Thank you for visiting my blog today.
 Please use the share buttons below to share with your friends.
 If you haven’t subscribed to my blog, use the form below.

 - Every Day is Memorial Day for Wayne Givens - May 26, 2023